 If Rosenberg’s contention is that there are no such thing as truths about objective reality, what exactly was he referring to during his debate when he stated, “I don’t think he listens because he’s really not interested in getting at the truth” and also when he stated, “We’re engaged in a cooperative search for the truth”?
 Was he complaining that Dr. Craig’s mental processes were simply not cooperating with those of his own?
 Certainly not!
 He was complaining (unfairly and without warrant) that Dr. Craig’s arguments about specific concepts, about Dr. Craig’s manner of debate, etc. And however good he is, or anyone else for that matter, at linguistic gymnastics to avoid usage of certain words that would refute his position, there is really no way out of the self-refuting nature of these specific arguments.

 Despite Rosenberg’s ferocious and arrogant contentions to the contrary, the claim that there is no truth, no semantic significance in anything, and that intentionality is an illusion are all self-destructive and incoherent since their very conclusions require to be true those very things that those arguments deny.
+This is the fatal state of philosophical materialism.
 As for Rosenberg’s book, The Atheist’s Guide to Reality, those purchasing the book may do so for various reasons, including his claims about reality.
 I’d venture to say that no one is going to purchase the book because the book has, as Rosenberg himself regards, nothing more than meaningless ink blots.

 - For a thorough philosophical review of the arguments Rosenberg makes in his recent book, check out this examination by Edward Feser.